 - clarify the process for any test requests, referrals or prescriptions

-- For most people, the COVID pandemic has affected daily life, but you should continue to see your GP.
+- The COVID-19 pandemic has affected the daily lives of us all, but you should continue to see your GP.
 Healthcare providers are doing everything they can to minimise the risk of infection during consultations.